 How to Find the Error Logs?

-The Gateway application generates and stores error logs which provides detailed error messages for when the application fails.
-These log files can be found in the hidden ProgramData folder.
+The Gateway application generates and stores error logs which provide detailed error messages for when the application fails.
+These log files can be found in the hidden ProgramData folder:

-- First, navigate to the C:\ drive, or other hard drive where the Gateway is installed.
+- First, navigate to the C:\ drive, or another hard drive where the Gateway is installed.

-- Click on the View tab, check off the Hidden items to expose the hidden folder.
+- Click on the View tab, check the Hidden items to expose the hidden folder.

 - You should see a list of log files.